videojs/video.js/README.md

 });
 ```

 If you're ready to dive in, the [Getting Started][getting-started] page and [documentation][docs] are the best places to go for more information.
-If you get stuck, head over to our [Slack][slack-link]!
+Need help?
+Join our [Slack community][slack-link] to ask questions or get support from other developers!

 ## [Contributing][contributing]